Sam Harris: Intellectual dark web

 Harris has been described, alongside others such as Joe Rogan, Bret Weinstein, and Jordan Peterson, as a member of the intellectual dark web, a group that opposes political correctness and identity politics.
-New York Times book reviewer Bari Weiss described the group as "a collection of iconoclastic thinkers, academic renegades, and media personalities who are having a rolling conversation – on podcasts, YouTube and Twitter, and in sold-out auditoriums – that sound unlike anything else happening, at least publicly, in the culture right now."
+In an essay for The New York Times, Bari Weiss described the group as "a collection of iconoclastic thinkers, academic renegades, and media personalities who are having a rolling conversation – on podcasts, YouTube and Twitter, and in sold-out auditoriums – that sound unlike anything else happening, at least publicly, in the culture right now."
+Hatewatch staff at the Southern Poverty Law Center (SPLC) wrote that members of the "skeptics" movement, of which Harris is "one of the most public faces", help to "channel people into the alt-right".
+Weiss wrote that the SPLC had misrepresented Harris's views.

 In November 2020, Harris stated that he does not identify as a part of that group.
-In 2021 Harris stated that he had "turn[ed] in [his] imaginary membership card to this imaginary organization".
-In 2023 during an interview with The Daily Beast, Harris explained that he had broken away from the intellectual dark web due to disagreements with Bret Weinstein, and Maajid Nawaz's "obsession" with COVID-19 conspiracy theories and criticism of COVID-19 policies.
+In 2021, Harris stated that he had "turn[ed] in [his] imaginary membership card to this imaginary organization".
+In 2023 during an interview with The Daily Beast, Harris explained that he had broken away from the intellectual dark web due to disagreements with Weinstein, and Maajid Nawaz's "obsession" with COVID-19 conspiracy theories and criticism of COVID-19 policies.
 He also described becoming disenchanted with Dave Rubin for having been captured by his audience and said, "Rubin became far more cynical than I would have thought possible.
 And it's very depressing.
-He was a friend, he's not a friend anymore".
+He was a friend, he's not a friend anymore."

-Hatewatch staff at the Southern Poverty Law Center (SPLC) wrote that members of the "skeptics" movement, of which Harris is "one of the most public faces", help to "channel people into the alt-right".
-Bari Weiss wrote that the SPLC had misrepresented Harris's views.